European Week of Regions and Cities

-) is the biggest annual Brussels-based event dedicated to regional policy.
+) is the biggest annual event dedicated to regional policy.
+During this

-Since its first edition, the event has done much to promote how regions and cities use EU funds to improve citizens' daily life.
+Since its first edition, the event has grown to become a unique

+regions and cities use EU funds to improve citizens' daily lives.

 What actually happens?